Bursty or heavy? The surprise of bright Population III systems in the Reionization era: Introduction

-Recently, \citet{Fujimoto_2025} provided tantalizing preliminary constraints on the Pop~III UVLF at $z \sim 6.5$, by applying a NIRCam-based selection criterion on galaxies across five JWST legacy fields (spanning a total area of $\approx 500$~arcmin$^2$).
+Recently, \citet{Fujimoto_2025} provided tantalizing preliminary constraints on the Pop~III UVLF, by applying a NIRCam-based selection criterion on galaxies across five JWST legacy fields (spanning a total area of $\approx 500$~arcmin$^2$) to capture Pop~III candidates at $z \approx 5.6 - 6.6$.
 A promising Pop~III candidate (GLIMPSE-16043, with UV magnitude $\approx -15.9$) was discovered at $z \approx 6.5$ within the GLIMPSE\footnote{\url{http://www.jwst-glimpse.com/}} \citep{Atek_2023, Kokorev_2025} field, one of the deepest (lensed) NIRCam fields so far.
-This object exhibits key Pop~III features -- e.g., strong H$\alpha$ lines and Balmer jump, no dust, and undetectable metal lines -- which hint towards the presence of a young ($< 5$\,Myr), metal-poor ($< 0.005 ~\Zsun$) stellar population of $\sim 10^5\,\Msun$, significantly deviating from the observed UV-metallicity relation at $z \sim 4 - 10$ \citep{Nakajima_2023, Chemerynska_2024}.
-Another tentative candidate (JOF-21739, with an even brighter UV magnitude of $\approx -17.6$) has further been identified in the JADES Origin Field (JOF, \citealt{Robertson_2024}) at $z \approx 6.2$ -- only marginally consistent with the adopted selection criteria.
+Photometry on this object initially exhibited key Pop~III features -- e.g., strong H$\alpha$ lines and Balmer jump, no dust, and undetectable metal lines -- which hinted towards the presence of a young ($< 5$\,Myr), metal-poor ($< 0.005 ~\Zsun$) stellar population of $\sim 10^5\,\Msun$, significantly deviating from the observed UV-metallicity relation at $z \sim 4 - 10$ \citep{Nakajima_2023, Chemerynska_2024}.
+However, recent follow-up spectroscopy has detected a metal line and unveiled that unusual nebular conditions can mimic the Pop~III-like SED properties, raising an additional cautionary concern when using the photometric selection scheme (S.~Fujimoto et al. in prep; private communication)\footnote{Also note that, while the photometric-selection criterion relies on the non-detection of the bright [OIII] line, other mechanisms may contribute to a decreased brightness of this line, such as collisional de-excitation in dense environments \cite[see e.g.][]{Taylor_2024}.}.
+Another tentative candidate (JOF-21739, with an even brighter UV magnitude of $\approx -17.6$) has further been identified in the JADES Origin Field (JOF, \citealt{Robertson_2024}) at $z \approx 6.2$ -- only marginally consistent with the selection criteria.

-These claimed Pop~III systems would be at odds with previous theoretical expectations, where attention had been predominantly focused on faint formation sites at cosmic dawn ($z\gtrsim 15$), further assuming that afterwards metal-enriched (Pop~II/I) star formation would completely dominate (including at the EoR).
-Motivated by these new observations, in this work we explore the role of two late Pop~III-formation scenarios in shaping the bright end of the Pop~III UVLF at $z \sim 6.5$: (i) an efficient Pop~III star-formation component extended into massive atomic-cooling halos (``\textsc{Heavy}'' mode); (ii) a bursty Pop~III star-formation activity confined within molecular-cooling mini-halos (``\textsc{Bursty}'' mode).
+The claimed Pop~III systems AMORE6, GLIMPSE-16043 and JOF-21739 would be at odds with previous theoretical expectations, where attention had been predominantly focused on faint formation sites at cosmic dawn ($z\gtrsim 15$), further assuming that afterwards metal-enriched (Pop~II/I) star formation would completely dominate (including at the EoR).
+Motivated by these new observations, in the present work we explore the role of two late Pop~III-formation scenarios in shaping the bright end of the Pop~III UVLF at late times: (i) an efficient Pop~III star-formation component extended into massive atomic-cooling halos (``\textsc{Heavy}'' mode); (ii) a bursty Pop~III star-formation activity confined within molecular-cooling mini-halos (``\textsc{Bursty}'' mode).